nsyout/firefox-config/README.md

 For manual verification in Firefox:
 - `about:config` - Check key preferences
+- Settings → General → Website appearance: set “Automatic” to let sites follow light/dark
 - `about:debugging` - Verify extensions
 - `about:profiles` - Confirm correct profile

+### Auto Light/Dark Switching

+- The deploy script installs `userChrome-flexoki-auto.css` as `userChrome.css` when present.
+- Firefox UI switches live with your OS appearance on macOS and most modern Linux DEs.
+- If your Linux DE doesn’t propagate `prefers-color-scheme`, the script falls back to a static theme based on `~/.config/themes/current` containing the word "light" or defaults to dark.

 ## Maintenance